Flyball Dog Breeds: Best Traits, Types and Roles

 Pugs

 Yes, really.
 I've seen Pugs compete and absolutely love it.
 They're never going to be speed machines, but they can still run, hit the box, and have the time of their lives.
-As long as they're not brachycephalic to the point of breathing issues, there's no reason they can't play.
+For flat-faced breeds, breathing and heat tolerance come first.
+If you are not sure, speak to your vet and keep any early sessions short, cool and very low pressure.

 French Bulldogs

 Same deal as Pugs.
-Health comes first - they need to be able to breathe properly under exertion.
-But a fit Frenchie with ball drive?
-Absolutely can do flyball.
+Health comes first: they need to be able to breathe properly under exertion.
+A fit Frenchie with genuine ball drive may be able to enjoy beginner flyball-style games, but comfort, breathing and recovery matter more than proving a point.

 Bull Terriers